 Short summary

-DEQ proposes revision of part of Oregon’s greenhouse gas permitting rules while it determines how to recommend that the EQC permanently address a United States Supreme Court decision regarding the federal greenhouse gas permitting rules.
+DEQ proposes temporary rule amendments to remove certain requirements from Oregon’s greenhouse gas permitting rules while DEQ determines how to recommend EQC address a recent United States Supreme Court decision in permanent rule amendments.
+The temporary rules would prevent facilities from spending thousands of dollars in 2014 to comply with current requirements.
+In early 2015, EQC will consider permanent rules to address the Supreme Court decision, including whether to keep or remove the requirements.

 Background

-The federal Clean Air Act makes it unlawful to construct or modify a major emitting facility of air pollutants in an area designated as being in attainment with ambient air quality standards without obtaining a Prevention of Significant Deterioration (PSD) permit.
-A major emitting facility is a source with the potential to emit 250 tons per year of any air pollutant (or 100 tons per year for certain types of sources).
-Facilities seeking to obtain a permit must comply with emissions limits that reflect the best available control technology for each pollutant subject to regulation under the Act.
-In addition, the Act makes it unlawful to operate a major source without a federal operating or Title V permit.
-A major Title V source is a stationary source with the potential to emit 100 tons per year of any air pollutant.
+The federal Clean Air Act regulates stationary sources of air pollution to protect public health and welfare.
+Under the Act, it is illegal to operate a major industrial source of air pollution without a federal operating permit known as a Title V permit.
+A major industrial source is any stationary source with the potential to emit 100 tons per year of any air pollutant.
+In addition, it is illegal to construct or modify a major emitting facility located in an attainment area with ambient air quality standards without obtaining a Prevention of Significant Deterioration permit.
+A major emitting facility is any stationary source with the potential to emit 250 tons per year of any air pollutant, and certain types of stationary sources with the potential to emit 100 tons per year.
+Stationary sources seeking a permit must comply with emissions limits that reflect the best available control technology for each regulated pollutant.
+The U.S. Environmental Protection Agency administers the Title V permit program and Prevention of Significant Deterioration program and delegated administration of these programs in Oregon to DEQ.

-In response to the United States Supreme Court’s decision in Massachusetts v.
-EPA, which held that the Clean Air Act definition of air pollutant includes greenhouse gases, EPA determined that stationary sources would be subject to the PSD and Title V permitting programs because of their potential to emit greenhouse gases.
-EPA recognized, however, that requiring permits for all sources with greenhouse gas emissions above the applicable statutory threshold would radically expand these programs and render them un-administrable.
-On May 13, 2010, EPA tailored the PSD and Title V permitting programs to accommodate greenhouse gases by providing that sources would not become newly subject to PSD or Title V permitting because of their potential to emit greenhouse gases in amounts less than 100,000 tons per year.
+The United States Supreme Court’s decision in Massachusetts v.
+EPA held that the Clean Air Act definition of air pollutant includes greenhouse gases.
+In response to the Court’s decision, EPA determined that any stationary source with the potential to emit greenhouse gases above the threshold for Prevention of Significant Deterioration and Title V permitting is subject to the PSD and Title V permitting requirements.
+EPA determined that requiring permits for all of these sources would radically expand the permitting programs and render them un-administrable.
+On May 13, 2010, EPA modified the PSD and Title V permitting programs so that sources with the potential to emit less than 100,000 tons of greenhouse gases per year would not become newly subject to PSD or Title V permitting requirements.

-On Apr.
-21, 2011, the EQC adopted rules to allow DEQ to implement EPA’s tailoring rule in Oregon, requiring PSD permits and Title V permits for all sources that have the potential to emit 100,000 tons per year or more of greenhouse gases.
+On April 21, 2011, EQC adopted rules substantively identical to EPA’s rules to align Oregon’s Clean Air Act State Implementation Plan and Title V permitting program with EPA requirements.
+Oregon’s rules require any source with the potential to emit 100,000 tons per year or more of greenhouse gases obtain Title V and Prevention of Significant Deterioration permits.

-EPA’s rule was challenged and on Jun.
-23, 2014, the United States Supreme Court determined that EPA may not treat greenhouse gases as an air pollutant for the purposes of determining whether a source is a major source required to obtain a PSD or Title V permit.
-The Court also upheld, however, EPA’s rules providing that if a source is a major source due to its emissions of other regulated pollutants above the statutory thresholds then such source’s GHG emissions are subject to PSD permitting requirements.
+EPA’s rule was challenged and on June 23, 2014, the U.S. Supreme Court determined that EPA may not treat greenhouse gases as an air pollutant to determine whether a source is a major source required to obtain a PSD or Title V permit.
+The Court upheld EPA’s rules providing that if a source is a major source due to its emissions of other regulated pollutants then the source’s greenhouse gas emissions are subject to PSD permitting requirements.